noodlefrenzy/coreos-azure/README.md

 $ azure vm image create coreos --location "East US" --blob-url http://<your-storage-account>.blob.core.windows.net/<your-container>/coreos-469.0.0-alpha.vhd --os linux
 ```

-Create SSH keys that we'll use for connecting to your CoreOS cluster machines.
-There is a script in the keys directory to do this for you.
-Accept all of the defaults that openssl asks you for.
+Create SSH keys that we'll use for connecting to your CoreOS cluster machines using the 'generate-keys' script in the ~/keys directory (accept all of the defaults that openssl asks you for):

 ```
 $ cd keys